 - Checking the oil can be troublesome

-For a great all-around rototiller that is lightweight and easy to maneuver, consider the Earthwise Electric Tiller/Cultivator, which offers a gas- and fume-free gardening experience.
-If shoppers are looking for more of a compact unit to save space in that ever-bulging tool shed, then the Sun Joe Aardvark Electric Garden Cultivator is an excellent choice.
+For a great all-around rototiller that is lightweight and easy to maneuver, consider the Earthwise electric tiller, which offers a gas- and fume-free gardening experience.
+If shoppers are looking for more of a compact unit to save space in that ever-bulging tool shed, then the Sun Joe Aardvark electric tiller is an excellent choice.

 How We Chose the Best Rototillers